 Religious Services conducts Catholic, Protestant, Jewish, and Islamic services for inmates and provides opportunities for other religious groups to meet in accordance with inmate needs and security procedures.
-Department chaplains provide a crisis ministry by delivering death and other emergency messages to inmates and assisting them with telephone calls, emergency furloughs and letter writing.
+Department chaplains provide a crisis ministry by delivering death and other emergency messages to inmates and assisting them with telephone calls, emergency furloughs, and letter writing.
 Chaplains are available for pastoral counseling and individual care.
 Community volunteers and Certified Religious Assistants help organize religious activities within the institutions.

-Education for inmates is provided through the Arkansas Department of Correction School District, created by Act 279 of 1973 and amended by Act 751 of 1985.
+Education for inmates is provided through the Arkansas Department of Correction School District.
 The district, which is accredited and supervised by the Arkansas Department of Education, provides non-graded programs that enable students to progress individually.
 Academic testing during intake orientation determines placement.
 Students are retested at three month intervals and may be promoted to higher levels, with the potential of earning a high school equivalency (GED) diploma.
 The Board of Corrections has made education mandatory for all inmates who lack their GED or high school diploma and are able to participate.

-Medical Services include sick call, physician referral, X-ray and laboratory services, prosthetic and pharmaceutical needs, hospital care and specialty services such as cardiology, HIV clinics, chronic care clinics for respiratory ailments, surgery and access to optometry and dental programs.
+Medical Services include sick call, physician referral, x-ray, and laboratory services, prosthetic and pharmaceutical needs, hospital care and specialty services such as cardiology, HIV clinics, chronic care clinics for respiratory ailments, surgery, access to optometry, and dental programs.
 Medical and dental services for inmates are provided by a private contractor.
-Infirmaries are operated at major units, and a licensed hospital is located at the Diagnostic Unit.
+Infirmaries are operated at major units and a licensed hospital is located at the Diagnostic Unit.
 Cosmetic and truly elective procedures are not provided.

 Mental Health Services provides psychological assessment of new inmates and uses the information for classification and determination of additional needs.
-The ADC has a Special Programs Unit for intensive treatment and specialized assessment and Special Management Barracks for on site management in the southeastern region with transition of mentally ill inmates back into the population, as well as counseling and suicide prevention services.
-Proactive programs dealing with anger management, criminal thinking, and relapse prevention are available at most facilities.
+The ADC has a Special Programs Unit for intensive treatment and specialized assessment; and a Special Management Barracks for onsite management of the mentally challenged, as well as counseling and suicide prevention services.
+Proactive programs dealing with anger management, cognitive thinking, and relapse prevention are available at most facilities.

-Substance Abuse Treatment Program, supervised by professional staff, is conducted at most facilities.
-This residential treatment program uses a relapse/recovery approach.
+Substance Abuse Treatment Programs (SATP) are conducted at most facilities.
+These residential treatment programs use a relapse/recovery approach.
 After completing SATP, inmates are encouraged to participate in weekly group meetings.
-In conjunction with SATP, is the Therapeutic Community, a more comprehensive nine-month residential program, which is available at the Tucker and McPherson Units.
+In conjunction with SATP is the Therapeutic Community program, which is a more comprehensive treatment program.

-Sex Offender Screening and Risk Assessment performs evaluations on all adults convicted of sexual offenses in Arkansas to determine the risk-level they could pose to the general public.
-More than 500 sex offenders are convicted each year.
-Reduction of Sexual Victimization Program (RSVP) is a voluntary, twelve-month program designed to treat sex offenders prior to release.
-The program is designed to help sex offenders understand, manage and control sexually deviant behavior.
+Sex Offender Screening and Risk Assessment (SOSRA) performs evaluations on all adults convicted of sexual offenses in Arkansas to determine the risk-level they could pose to the general public.

+Reduction of Sexual Victimization Program (RSVP) is a voluntary program designed to treat sex offenders prior to release.
+The program is designed to help sex offenders understand, manage, and control sexually deviant behavior.

 Volunteer Services offers orientation and training to volunteers who provide a wide range of services to inmates.
-Volunteer programs include Jaycees, Alcoholic Anonymous, Cocaine Anonymous and Narcotics Anonymous meetings, religious and recreational activities, tutoring and counseling.
+Volunteer programs include Jaycees, Alcoholic Anonymous, Cocaine Anonymous, Narcotics Anonymous, religious, recreational activities, tutoring, and counseling.